 Honda had something special going there for quite a while, and talking about it makes me nostalgic for those days.
 If I could turn back the clock and buy any of those first three Accord EX models brand-new, I’d do it in a heartbeat — wouldn’t even think twice about other family sedans on the market today.

 Have you ever owned a 1990-’02 Accord EX?
 Have a different take on how Honda’s been doing since then?
 I love talking about these cars.
 Let’s hear your thoughts in the comments.

-Editor’s note: Keeping your ride running right is easy at Advance Auto Parts.
+Editor’s note: Got projects on the horizon?
+Visit Advance Auto Parts for the best in selection and values.
 Buy online, pick up in-store in 30 minutes.